Knightmare (TV series): Characters

-A Saxon Knight named Treguard of Dunshelm, was the dungeon master and was played by Hugo Myatt for the show's eight series.
+A Saxon knight named Treguard of Dunshelm, was the dungeon master and was played by Hugo Myatt for the show's eight series.
 Information about his supposed background can be found in the related literature (see merchandise section).
-During the show, it was Treguard's job to assist the dungeoneer and his team of helpers wherever possible, also explaining a team's cause of death whenever they died.
+During the show, Treguard assisted the dungeoneer and the advisers, and also explained a team's cause of death whenever they died.

 At first, Treguard directed the contestants on his own.
 However, from Series 4, Treguard had an assistant: Pickle the elf, played by David Learner, and (from Series 7) after Pickle had "gone back to the forest", Majida, a princess and genie of Arabian descent played by Jackie Sawiris.
-(Majida originally said her name was "Daughter of the Setting Moon Whose Eyes are Like Daggers in the Hearts of Men Who Ride the Great Caravan of the Sultan").
+Majida originally said her name was "Daughter of the Setting Moon Whose Eyes are Like Daggers in the Hearts of Men Who Ride the Great Caravan of the Sultan".
 Both assistants gave additional support to teams, in particular younger adventurers who may have been nervous at the start of their quests.

 During the early series, Treguard was portrayed as a neutral character, most notably between Series 1 and 3.
 At the start of Episode 14 of Series 3 (when no team had yet completed that series' dungeon), he went as far as to say "we're celebrating an unbeaten record", apparently siding against the dungeoneers.
 However, from Series 5 onwards, there was a clear distinction made between 'The Powers that Be' and 'The Opposition', against which Treguard became less neutral, and more inclined to aid the dungeoneers to complete their quest.
 Aside from Treguard, no other characters were featured throughout the entire run.
 Only warlock (later wizard and then mage) Hordriss and palace jester Motley would have long runs on the show, both being introduced in season 3 and remaining until the series end.